RetroPie/RetroPie-Docs/docs/Advanced-Configuration.md

 ```
 ### Misc
-For retroarch I set the _core provided_ aspect ratio (4:3), the _video scale integer_ and disable the help rgui screen:
+the following sets the _core provided_ aspect ratio (4:3), the _video scale integer_ and disable the help rgui screen:

 **`/home/pi/RetroPie/configs/all/retroarch.cfg`**